Skip to Main Content

 The case settled before trial after an exhaustive effort telling her story.
 It’s one of the largest documented settlements of its kind.

-phillips, hunt, walker & hanna Ishika Lay v.
+phillips, hunt & walker Ishika Lay v.
 Linda Banister, et al – Confidential Settlement (2014)

 Ishika “Isis” Lay was training to qualify for and compete in the 2012 Olympics and was seen as a favorite to win gold for the United States in women’s boxing.
 Lay was injured in a sparring match and a head injury went untreated, despite complaints associated with clear brain injury.
 Lay collapsed and lost consciousness during a match as a result of second impact syndrome.
 The suit claimed Lay should have never been cleared to fight.
 Lay suffered permanent brain damage because of the defendants’ negligence.
 The case was settled with confidentiality terms in place, which prohibit further discussion.